Backbeat (film): Writing

 The original script was written by Iain Softley based on a series of 1988 interviews.
 After failing to secure funding, screenwriter Stephen Ward was brought in to completely rewrite the script in 1993.
 Ward interviewed Astrid Kirchherr and others who were close to the Beatles during their time in Hamburg.
 The project was green-lit that year.

+Filming

+Although set in Hamburg, the film was mainly shot in London, aside from some location filming in the St. Pauli quarter.

 Soundtrack

 Due to the film's focus on the early days of the band, the soundtrack includes no songs written by members of the Beatles but various songs the group performed in Hamburg, written and recorded by other artists.
 In this respect, rather than re-create the sounds of the period, iconoclastic, rebellious musicians were recruited (as a producer noted, the Beatles' pre-recording stage act was "the punk of its day") to better convey the way the music was appreciated by audiences of the time.
 All musicians were members of contemporary American rock bands: